CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ## **Fees and Pool Profits**

-The cryptoswap algorithm uses different fees, such as `fee`, `mid_fee`, `out_fee`, or `fee_gamma` to determine the fees charged, more on that [here](../../overview.md#fees).
+The Cryptoswap algorithm uses different fees, such as `fee`, `mid_fee`, `out_fee`, or `fee_gamma` to determine the fees charged, more on that [here](../../overview.md#fees).
 All Fee values are denominated in 1e10 and [can be changed](./admin-controls.md#apply_new_parameters) by the admin.

 Additionally, just as for other curve pools, there is an `ADMIN_FEE`, which is hardcoded to 50%.
-All twocrypto-ng pools share a universal `fee_receiver`, which is determined within the Factory contract.
+All Twocrypto-NG pools share a universal `fee_receiver`, which is determined within the Factory contract.
 Unlike for most other Curve pools, there is no external method to claim the admin fees.
 They are claimed when removing liquidity single sided.

 `xcp_profit`, `xcp_profit_a`, and `last_xcp` are used for tracking pool profits, which is necessary for the pool's rebalancing mechanism.
 These values are denominated in 1e18.